EndPointCorp/lg_ros_nodes/README.md

 it afterwards.

 To use it:
-- make sure that you catkin/src/ has all nodes that are configured to run on your dispnodes - if there are any nodes lacking, they will be ran from /opt/ros directory instead of /home/lg/catkin_ws/ directory where your development sources are going to be copied to
+- make sure that your local `catkin/src/` has all nodes that are configured to run on your dispnodes (in their respective roslaunch xml files) - if there are any nodes lacking, they will be ran from /opt/ros directory instead of `/home/lg/catkin_ws/` directory where your development build  is going to be copied to

-- run sync script (do it everytime you want to test your development):
+- run sync script (do it everytime you want to test sth):

 ```bash
 ./scripts/sync_to_disp_nodes.sh
 ```

-It will build ROS nodes from your current sources, transfer it to dispnodes and run it, thanks to the fact that `roslaunch` service on dispnodes is configured in such way that it attempts to run any development artifact (in /home/lg/catkin_ws) that it finds before launching production ROS nodes that are located under /opt/ros.
+This script will build ROS nodes from your locally checked out branch, transfer it to dispnodes and run it by restarting `roslaunch` service, thanks to the fact that `roslaunch` service on dispnodes is configured in such way that it attempts to run any development artifact (in /home/lg/catkin_ws) that it finds before launching production ROS nodes that are located under /opt/ros.

 ## Making new release